 6 things Scrum and rowing have in common

-Immediately, I thought of numerous times when Scrum events – particularly retrospective – felt unnatural and a bit awkward.
+Immediately, I thought of numerous times when Scrum events – mainly retrospective – felt unnatural and awkward.
 But even more, I thought about how Scrum is often perceived more as a set of rules and less as a tool that should support certain principles and values.
-Long story short, at the end of the session I had gathered enough similarities to write this article.
+Long story short, I had gathered enough similarities at the end of the session to write this article.
 Here it goes.

 1) Learning all steps as separate segments and connecting them into one effortless motion

 When you start rowing for the first time, you usually spend a lot of sessions training each motion separately – hundreds and hundreds of times.

 As you master all segments, you quickly notice that, when you try to view them as a separate set of motions, you fail to make the whole thing look effortless and logical, so full of grace – as is so often seen in top athletes.

 The same way a rower thinks about the next stroke as (s)he finishes the current one, you should think about backlog refinement.
 Think about when to engage your core whilst pushing the legs – just as you would think about possible improvements and problems you faced even before sprint retrospective.

 Observing how a series of events (both Scrum and non-Scrum) that occur during each sprint affect and depend on one another, but also how they affect the quality of the next sprint, is crucial in building true agility on top of the Scrum framework.
 Every Scrum Master should understand that without building the right culture, without continuous thinking about possible improvement, and without encouraging open communication, Scrum mechanics will yield only limited results.